-The proportionate share of each plan's unfunded benefits is presented as a long-term net pension liability on the accrual basis of accounting.
-Any liability for the contractually-required pension contribution outstanding at the end of the year is included in due to other governments.
+The proportionate share of each plan's unfunded benefits is presented as a long-term net pension/OPEB liability (asset) on the accrual basis of accounting.
+Any liability for the contractually-required pension contribution outstanding at the end of the year is included in due to other governments on the accrual basis of accounting.